connervieira/Arachnid/README.md

 ### Self Hosted

 Arachnid isn't a third party service.
 When you run an Arachnid scan, all of the processing is being done directly between your server and Arachnid instance.
-You don't have to worry about your site being indexed without your consent, or your personally information being collected.
+You don't have to worry about your site being indexed without your consent, or your personal information being collected.

 ### Versatile